vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 {% endraw %}
 ```

-The used weather alarm entity here is based on the [KNMI weather alarm scraper](/homeassistant/homeassistant_dashboard_weather_nl#weather-alarm).
+The weather alarm entity used here is based on the [KNMI weather alarm scraper](/homeassistant/homeassistant_dashboard_weather_nl#weather-alarm).

-> **_NOTE:_** The `rain_expected` sensor here is a personal custom sensor, provided by a Node-RED script which checks the data from `sensor.neerslag_buienalarm_regen_data` and `sensor.neerslag_buienradar_regen_data` if any rain is expected.
+> **_NOTE:_** The `rain_expected` sensor here is a personal custom sensor, provided by a Node-RED script that checks `sensor.neerslag_buienalarm_regen_data` and `sensor.neerslag_buienradar_regen_data` to decide whether rain is expected.

 ---
 ## Entities sorted by state

-Show all entities with match with a wildcard `*` selection.
-In this case `sensor.*waste_pickup_countdown` and sort it on the `state` by its `numeric` state.
-The value behind the number is defined as attribute `unit_of_measurement` and not part of the state otherwise the sort won't work.
+Show all entities that match a wildcard `*` selection.
+In this case, `sensor.*waste_pickup_countdown` is sorted by its numeric state.
+The value behind the number is stored in the `unit_of_measurement` attribute and is not part of the state itself, otherwise the sort will not work.

-See the [afvalbeheer](homeassistant_hacs_afvalbeheer#days-count-down) page how to create these countdown custom sensor days instead of showing a date.
+See the [afvalbeheer](homeassistant_hacs_afvalbeheer#days-count-down) page for how to create these countdown sensors instead of showing a date.

 <img src="images_afvalbeheer/days_countdown.png" alt="ordered by date" width="400px">

 The custom HACS integration [auto-entities](homeassistant_dashboard_card_auto-entities) is used here.
-Install this integration via this button in your own HA instance.\
+Install this integration via this button in your own Home Assistant instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-auto-entities&category=integration)

 ```yaml